Boontjekoen/epa1361_group8_2022/README.md

 The_ 'Final_MORDM_and_ScenarioDiscovery'_ includes two analyises.
 The MORDM analysis followed by scenario discovery.
 The calculation of the robustness metrics can also be found in this file.

 ## Results
-There are also two important results folders _'FINAL_MORDM_data.gz'_ and 'Folder'.  _'FINAL_MORDM_data.gz'_ contains the results from the re-evaluation over 1000 scenarios, while 'Folder' contains the results of the open exploration.
+There are also two important results folders _'FINAL_MORDM_data.gz'_ and _'results_open_exporation.gz'_.  _'FINAL_MORDM_data.gz'_ contains the results from the re-evaluation over 1000 scenarios, while _'results_open_exporation.gz'_ contains the results of the open exploration.

 ## Data
 Finally, there is a folder _'final assignment'_ this folder includes all the model data that is required to run the model and the previously mentioned Jupyter scripts.